 This tutorial shows how to use the Isolated USB EZO Carrier Board to interact with EZO circuits.
 With a few simple steps, you will be able to calibrate and debug circuits or even monitor in real time the parameter in question.

-- Works with EZO circuits: pH, EC, DO, ORP, RTD, FLOW
+- Works with EZO circuits: pH, salinity, dissolved oxygen (DO), oxidation-reduction potential (ORP), temperature, FLOW

 - No wiring required

 - Offers isolation which protects circuits from electrical interference

 - Onboard BNC connector for probe

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 a) Ensure that the EZO circuit is in UART mode.
 For more information on how to change from I2C to UART, refer to this LINK.